ALICE SPRINGS NEWS,

 for the recycling facility.

-in Queensland recently there is a ‘yuck factor’ involved with this and public
+shown in Queensland recently there is a ‘yuck factor’ involved with

-a new one at Brewer Estate.
-The power station should also be moved to Brewer
+start a new one at Brewer Estate.
+The power station should also be

-station is also a concern.
-In both cases cost becomes a major issue,
+power station is also a concern.
+In both cases cost becomes a

-however, as part of a major infrastructure overhaul, the relocation of these
+major issue, however, as part of a major infrastructure overhaul, the

-of the town’s sewage pipes and start a replacement program, if and as required.
+state of the town’s sewage pipes and start a replacement program, if

-What the CLP will do is commit itself to the core functions of government
+old.
+What the CLP will do is commit itself to the core functions

-before all else.
-Power, water, law and order must take priority over
+of government before all else.
+Power, water, law and order must

 19. The government needs to put in place effective flood mitigation for